amills25/Menu/src/pseudocode.md

 1. Generate restaurant information
 * Restaurant name: Bistro Berg
 * Restaurant address: 348 E Main St, Lexington, KY 40507
-* Restaurant hours: Tu-Sa 11A-3P
+* Restaurant hours: Tu-Sa 11A-8P

 2. Connect API with Axios

 3. Dynamic menu
 * Lunch and dinner
 * Choose at least 15 menu items
- * 9 lunch and 6 dinner
+ * 5 apps, 5 lunch, and 6 dinner
- * will need more than one API calls
+ * will need more than one API call
 * Get a unique price for each item -- have a method to do so, can be random
 * Display menu as an organism
 * Each menu item as a molecule
  * bootstrap card
- * picture of meal, name, and price
+ * picture of meal, name, description, and price

 4. Must manage the React Component State